ravichugh/sketch-n-sketch/workspace/src/blog/posts/01-case-studies.md

 <img class="img_on_right" src="../static/images/post01/three-boxes.png" />

-The screenshot on the right shows the zones displayed to the user.
-When there are multiple program updates that may be assigned to a user action, Sketch-N-Sketch uses heuristics to break the ambiguity without asking the programmer.
-Try dragging the interior "zone" of each of the boxes to see what parts of the program are affected.
+The screenshot on the right shows the ***zones*** (interior, edges, corners, etc.) displayed to the user.
+When multiple program updates may be assigned to a user action, Sketch-N-Sketch uses heuristics to break the ambiguity without asking the programmer.
+Try dragging the interior zone of each box to see what parts of the program are affected.

 Notice that, by default, Sketch-N-Sketch may change any of the numeric constants in the program in order to match the updates to the canvas.